Army of Two: Graphic novel

 Army of Two: Dirty Money, written by John Ney Rieber and illustrated by Brandon McKinney, is a 2008 graphic novel which follows Rios and Salem through some of their earliest missions together working as private military contractors.
 The plot follows the corruption of the company they work for.
 Rios and Salem work together as an "army of two", trying to stay alive and uncover the conspiracy within the company that employs them.

 Comic

 A six-issue miniseries called Army of Two: Across the Border was released in January 2010 by IDW Publishing and coincided with the release of the sequel game Army of Two: The 40th Day, with events taking place between the first and the second game.

 Film

-In 2008, there was a report that Universal Pictures had picked up the film rights to the game, citing Universal's desire to "fast-track the project to begin production in 2009" and hiring Michael Mann to write the script and direct.
+In 2008, there was a report that Universal Pictures had picked up the film rights to the game, citing Universal's desire to "fast-track the project to begin production in 2009" and hiring Scott Z. Burns to write the script.
 Nothing came of it and the project is cancelled.